redux-saga/redux-saga/docs/api/README.md

 (for example, when a Saga duplicates the logic of invoking some reducer to compute a state that was already computed by the Store).

-for example, suppose we have this state shape in our application
+For example, suppose we have this state shape in our application:

 ```javascript
 state = {